anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: He is no fool who gives what he cannot keep to gain what he cannot lose.
+Quote: Life is the flower for which love is the honey.

-By: Jim Elliot
+By: Victor Hugo